python/typeshed/CONTRIBUTING.md

 * `partial_stub` (optional): This field is used to let stub_uploader know whether to distribute a type stub package as [partial](https://peps.python.org/pep-0561/#partial-stub-packages).
-This is for 3rd-party stubs that don't cover the entirerity of the package's public API.
+This is for 3rd-party stubs that don't cover the entirety of the package's public API.
   In most cases, this field follows `stubtest_requirements`.

 In addition, we specify configuration for stubtest in the `tool.stubtest` table.